SnehaVidekar/MastersCourseDKE/README.md

-# MastersCourseDKE
+# Seminar/ Project details

-# Seminar :Potentials of visual analytics in epidemiology
+# Seminar : Potentials of visual analytics in epidemiology